 Stunning landscape photography is about capturing the right light at the right time.
 However, capturing light in landscape photography can be quite challenging because a landscape photographer has no control over the light.
 While a bit of research can dramatically improve your chances, you can never know for sure what Mother Nature has in store for you.

 To capture the photos that you envision, learn to recognize how light interacts with the environment.
-Based on this interaction, use creativity to select your subject matter, equipment, camera settings, and photography composition to create a stunning image.
-Here are few tips to get started…
+Weather, time of day and seasons will all impact how the direction and quality of light you may encounter.
+While weather in landscape photography is unpredictable, with a bit of research and knowledge, you will be able to improve your chances to be at the right location at the right time in the right light.
+You can use creativity to select your subject matter, equipment, camera settings, and photography composition to create a stunning image.
+Here are a few tips to get started…

 Midday light definitely isn’t ideal for most wide-angle photography.
 But here’s a situation where bright, harsh light was exactly what we wanted… at least indirectly.
 In this quick video, Varina shows you the lighting conditions we worked with in Mule Canyon and how reflected light enhanced the colors in the photos we wanted to capture.

 In this example, Varina is using the harsh reflected light creatively to come way with a stunning finished image.

 The angle and temperature of light alters the colors and textures of the photo that you are trying to capture.
 If your goal is to capture textures, your best chance is during the golden hours when the sun is low to the ground.

 I took the first shot below (Image #1) of the hot spring in Yellowstone National Park just before the sun rose over the horizon.
 Without the strong directional sunlight, the foreground textures are less defined which makes the image feel flat and unappealing.
 In addition, because the water isn’t lit by the warm morning sunlight, it looks dull.
 Even the steam is bluish-grey without any texture.